mozilla/activate.mozilla.community/README.md

 ### How deployment works

 This website is hosted on GitHub Pages.
+There are automated builds and deployments by Travis CI:

+* whenever there is a push to the `deploy` branch
+* every 24 hours

-To deploy you can simply run
+To deploy manually if needed, you can simply run

 ```
 $ npm run deploy